Main beaches on Formentera

 Note: A small fee has to be paid when you access the small peninsula where Illetes, Levante and El Tiburón beaches are located by car or scooter.
 Access is limited, meaning that when all the parking places are full, they don't let you through anymore, so go early.
 Quad bikes don't have access at all.

-On the eastern side of the narrow peninsula where you find Playa Illetes is the long, broad, sandy beach of Playa de Levante.
+On the eastern side of the narrow peninsula, where you also find Playa Illetes, is the long, broad, sandy beach of Playa de Levante.
 Here you will find quiet bays and small rocky areas where you can enjoy peace and privacy.
-The tranquility of Playa de Levante makes it a popular spot for nudists with the backdrop of sand dunes making sweet spots to bare it all as nature intended.
+The tranquillity of Playa de Levante makes it a popular spot for nudists, with the backdrop of sand dunes making sweet spots to bare it all as nature intended.

 Playa de Levante tends to get the full force of any strong winds, so do be aware that it can be very windy with strong water currents and high waves at times.
 Whilst this makes the beach much less frequented during the summer, if you like waves, then this is the beach for you.